 Go to the map window again and select the layers you want to be visible (

 Zoom again to have only a few lines of sample plots visible.

 Go back to the Print Layout window.

-In Item properties click on Update preview and Set to map canvas extent.
+In Item properties click on Update preview and Set map extent to match main canvas extent.